 Beyond material selection, consider textured fingertips for better grip without excessive pressure, extended cuffs to prevent solution migration onto wrists, and proper sizing gloves that are too tight restrict circulation and increase sweating, while loose gloves reduce dexterity and require compensatory gripping that fatigues hands.

 Look for gloves tested to ASTM D6319 standards for nitrile or ASTM D3578 for vinyl, ensuring they meet medical-grade protection levels.
-Certifications like FDA approval and AQL (Acceptable Quality Level) ratings of 1.5 or lower indicate manufacturing quality that reduces defect-related skin exposure.
+Certifications like the AQL (Acceptable Quality Level) rating of 1.5 or lower indicate manufacturing quality that reduces defect-related skin exposure.

 Why Clinical Supply Company for Your Sensitive Skin Glove Needs